adobe/helix-importer-ui/importer-guidelines.md

    1. execute `npm link @adobe/helix-importer`
    1. update the `build:dev` goal in `package.json`, and remove `npm i` execution from the goal
       * this is required, otherwise the symlink created by `npm link @adobe/helix-importer` will be reset
-   1. execute `npm run build:dev` and reload the importer ui browser window.
+   1. execute `npm run build:dev` and reload the importer UI browser window.
       * this step is required for all subsequent (local) updates made to `helix-importer` dependency
       * to restore, revert changes made to `package.json` and repeat this step